-Apprentice Program
+Internship Program

-The Non-Pro must complete an Apprentice Program application.
-Application forms and conditions can be found on the RA Website.
+An Internship Program is available to RA Non-Pro Members wishing to work with an RA Professional for a year before making the decision to become a Trainer themselves.
 Applicants must be at least 18 years of age.
-A Non-Pro may participate in the Apprentice Program only once.
+A Non-Pro may participate in the Internship Program only once.